appu1232/Discord-Selfbot/README.md

 ## Acknowledgements

+- Thanks to [architdate](https://github.com/architdate) and [LyricLy](https://github.com/LyricLy) for actively participating in development and addition of new features.
 - Thanks to [Hubcapp](https://github.com/Hubcapp) for the much improved >react command.
 - Thanks to [adjnouobsref](https://github.com/adjnouobsref) for the spoiler tags and various other contributions.
+- Used the code for lockdown commands from [Kurisu](https://github.com/916253/Kurisu/blob/master/addons/lockdown.py) bot.
+Slight modifications is message sending and contents of messages.
 - Used a lot of [Danny's](https://github.com/Rapptz) code for certain parts, especially parsing Google cards and the debugger.
 - Used [eye-sigil's](https://github.com/eye-sigil) code for the >repl command.
 - Thanks to [IgneelDxD](https://github.com/IgneelDxD) for a lot of suggestions and fixes.